OfficeDev/office-js-docs-pr/docs/develop/asynchronous-programming-in-office-add-ins.md

 ```

-In this form of the calling syntax, the two optional parameters, _coercionType_ and _asyncContext_, are defined as a JSON object inline enclosed in braces.
+In this form of the calling syntax, the two optional parameters, _coercionType_ and _asyncContext_, are defined as an anonymous JavaScript object inline enclosed in braces.

 The following example shows how to call to the `Document.setSelectedDataAsync` method by specifying optional parameters inline.